 He was super excited.
-He came into my bed with his little teddy that he wanted to take, saying “see mummy I told you I wouldn’t forget it!”.
-He got dressed without any fuss (very unusual) and we went downstairs for breakfast.
-I think he was feeling a little apprehensive as he asked to take a phone so he could phone home.
-But as that was banned, and of course he is only 7 and obviously doesn’t have a phone that was not a problem.
+He came into my bed with his little teddy that he wanted to take.
+Saying “see mummy I told you I wouldn’t forget it!”.
+He got dressed without any fuss (very unusual).
+And we went downstairs for breakfast.
+I think he was feeling a little apprehensive.
+As he asked to take a phone so he could phone home.
+But as that was banned, and of course he is only 7.
+So obviously doesn’t have a phone that was not a problem.

-I was trying my absolute best to hold it together and insisted on giving him loads of kisses and cuddles for the days ahead, which unusually he didn’t mind too much.
+I was trying my absolute best to hold it together.
+I insisted on giving him loads of kisses and cuddles for the days ahead.
+Which unusually he didn’t mind too much.
 This however was of course at home so not in front of his friends!!
 As we were just about to go to school I took his photo (like you do!) and off we went.

-We got to school a little earlier than normal as we were with his suitcase and his sleeping bag and there were loads of kids also ready early.
-Freddie just went in without batting an eyelid and didn’t care that he had never stayed away from home for more than a night before, but some of his friends were clearly struggling a bit more.
+We got to school a little earlier than normal.
+As we were with his suitcase and his sleeping bag and there were loads of kids also ready early.
+Freddie just went in without batting an eyelid.
+He didn’t care that he had never stayed away from home for more than a night before.
+But some of his friends were clearly struggling a bit more.

 They were all so excited when they got on the bus, and they all sat next to one of their best friends which was nice.

-I made sure Stu was working in the UK (he works away at least every other week) so I was not on my own completely, and my God I was vile.
-I was depressed, and I don’t say that lightly, I didn’t want to do anything and whatever Stu said to me was wrong.
-I just wanted my baby back as I couldn’t actually function without him.
+I made sure Stu was working in the UK (he works away at least every other week) so I was not on my own completely.
+And my God I was vile.
+I was depressed, and I don’t say that lightly.
+I didn’t want to do anything and whatever Stu said to me was wrong.
+Just wanted my baby back as I couldn’t actually function without him.

 The Day He Came Home